The Calming the Mind Challenge: Managing Overthinking with Mindfulness

 There's also a 30-day money-back guarantee so there's zero risk.
 Why not join us and become a member today?

-Develop a powerful mindfulness practice with these free, easy-to-follow exercises.
-Join my email group to get new challenges delivered right to your inbox.
+You'll begin to discover the peace of knowing your true nature with these free, easy-to-follow exercises.
+Join my email group to get mindfulness tips delivered right to your inbox.

-Read more from Learn Mindfulness with Skill-Building Challenges
+Read more from Learn Gentle Mindfulness for Natural Awakening with Skill-Building Challenges

 TRIGGER WARNING: This shadow work challenge involves deep introspection and may bring up intense emotions, repressed memories, or psychological distress.
 If you have a history of trauma, PTSD, or other mental health concerns, please approach this work with caution and consider consulting with a mental health professional before proceeding.
 Your mental well-being is paramount, and it's okay to pause or stop if you feel overwhelmed at any point.
 The shadow, a concept coined by psychologist Carl...